Pros: The AeroPress makes an excellent espresso or Americano and is much more affordable than the average electric home espresso maker.

-The Aeropress Coffee Maker is a specialised system that looks very similar to a giant syringe.
+The AeroPress Coffee Maker is a specialized system that looks very similar to a giant syringe.
 It consists of three parts: one brewing cylinder, a slightly smaller plunger cylinder that fits inside the brewing cylinder, and a filter holder that you screw into the brewing chamber.

-Created in 2005, the Aeropress is revolutionising how people around the world brew their coffee.
+Created in 2005, the AeroPress is revolutionizing how people around the world brew their coffee.
 It brews the perfect cup of coffee or espresso (in fact, many people prefer it for espressos) in a mere 30 seconds, it's incredibly portable, and the plastic is both safe to clean and easy to travel with.

-To brew your coffee using the upside down brew, first take apart your Aeropress.
-Insert a filter into the specialised plastic holder, then wet the filter and cap.
+To brew your coffee using the upside down brew, first take apart your AeroPress.
+Insert a filter into the specialized plastic holder, then wet the filter and cap.
 This water acts as a lubricant for the plunger, making it easier to brew your coffee.

 After about 30 seconds fill the rest of the compartment with water.
 Let this sit for one full minute, stirring several times to make sure everything mixes properly.

-The Aeropress is a pretty incredible coffee brewing system.
+The AeroPress Coffee Maker is a pretty incredible coffee brewing system.
 It is quite affordable, ranging between $30-50 depending on where you buy it, and it produces excellent coffee and espresso.
-It's also small enough to take on the road with you and the entirely plastic housing means you can even take it in a carry-on bag without having to worry.
+It's also small enough to take on the road with you and the plastic housing means you can even take it in a carry-on bag without having to worry.

 Unfortunately, the AeroPress does require a certain amount of physical coordination and strength some of us simply don't have first thing in the morning.
 If you're not careful this process can become quite messy, so if you're really out of it in the mornings you'll want to stick with a french press or another coffee brewing system.